 (#14)The RCPI is a measure of the received RF power in the selected channel for a received PPDU.
 This parameter shall be a measure by the PHY of the received RF power in the channel measured over the entire received PPDU or by other equivalent means that meet the specified accuracy.

-The RCPI encoding is defined in 9.4.2.37 (RCPI element).
+The allowed values for the RCPI are in the range 0 to 255, as defined in 17.3.10.7 (Received channel power indicator (RCPI) measurement).

 RCPI shall equal the received RF power within an accuracy of ± 5 dB (95% confidence interval) within the specified dynamic range of the receiver.
 The received RF power shall be determined assuming a receiver noise equivalent bandwidth equal to the channel bandwidth multiplied by 1.1.